 Celtic art reverberates through the centuries, identified by the simple sophistication of form and an indefinable feeling for the rightness of things.
 Modern interpretations of Celtic tradition have given us the Arts and Crafts movement and the era of Art Nouveau, where the ancient Celtic Belief in elegance of form and a reverence for the Earth and its creatures is apparent in the work of artists from many nations.

-Our range includes products inspired by the work of Scottish designer, Charles Rennie Mackintosh, Isle of Man designer Archibald Knox, and Czech designer Alphonse Mucha.
+Our range includes products inspired by the work of Scottish designer, Charles Rennie Mackintosh and, Isle of Man designer, Archibald Knox,.

 The result, as given form by St Justin in pewter, bronze, silver and Cornish tin, is not only a recreation of the past, but a continual evolving of living art, created by modern craftsmen for the people of today.